SocketCluster/socketcluster-website/docs/api-ag-channel.md

       getAllListenersConsumerStatsList()
     </td>
     <td>
-      Get the list of all consumers which are consuming data from any listener on the channel.
+      Get the list of all consumers which are consuming events from any listener on the channel.
 This method returns a list of objects which have an <code>id</code> and <code>backpressure</code> property.
     </td>
   </tr>
   <tr>